 Gene expression is the conversion of heritable, genetic information into RNA or protein.
-Differences and changes in gene expression are important measures for understanding biological systems, including normal development and disease progression.
+Temporal and spatial differences in gene expression are important measures for understanding biological systems, including normal development and disease progression.

 Gene expression is the process of using information encoded in genes to synthesize a functional gene product.
-Genes are transcribed into RNA, which is either translated into protein or not.
-Untranslated RNAs serve as functional RNA end products, such as non-coding RNAs (ncRNAs), long, non-coding RNAs (lncRNAs), cellular RNA catalysts such as rRNAs or tRNAs, or small non-coding RNAs that control gene expression, such as microRNAs or short-interfering RNAs (siRNAs).
+Genes are transcribed into RNA which is typically translated into a functional protein.
+RNA may also not encode a translated protein sequence.
+These RNAs – untranslated RNAs – serve as functional RNA end products that can also control gene expression and protein translation.
+These include non-coding RNAs (ncRNAs), long, non-coding RNAs (lncRNAs), cellular RNA catalysts such as rRNAs or tRNAs, or small non-coding RNAs such as microRNAs or short-interfering RNAs (siRNAs).

-Linking the expression of specific genes to a biological process or phenotype helps scientists understand gene function, biological pathways, and the genes that regulate development, cell behavior, cell signaling, and disease.
-The specific gene expression patterns or “gene signatures” associated with a biological state can serve as biomarkers for that condition.
-When researching disease causes, gene expression can be used in identification and assessment of its severity.
-Similarly, determining changes in gene activity resulting from specific environmental and physical changes can provide insights.
-Such evaluation helps medical professionals understand the impact of medications and facilitates research towards developing more effective drugs.
-Likewise, gene expression analysis can be applied to other fields other than medical research.
-Gene expression can identify environmental conditions under which specific crops are induced to thrive, become susceptible to disease or pests, or environmental conditions that stress crop growth and development.
+Linking the expression of genes of interest to a biological process or phenotype helps scientists understand gene function, biological pathways, and the genes that regulate development, cell behavior and signaling.
+The gene expression patterns, or “gene signatures”, associated with a biological state can serve as biomarkers for that condition.
+Determining changes in gene activity resulting from environmental and physical alterations can be used to generate hypotheses regarding diverse biological processes.
+These investigations can facilitate research efforts to develop novel solutions for diverse biological challenges.
+In agriculture, for example, changing expression levels can identify environmental conditions under which crops are induced to thrive, become susceptible to disease or pests, or environmental conditions that stress crop growth and development.

-IDT offers a selection of qPCR reagents to assess gene expression.
-Order ready-to-use PrimeTime™ qPCR Assays or design a custom assay.
-Both probe-based and intercalating-dye based assay options are available.
+IDT offers a selection of qPCR reagents for gene expression analysis.
+Order ready-to-use PrimeTime™ qPCR Assays or you can design your own custom assay.
+Both probe-based and intercalating-dye based options are available.

 Familiarize yourself with critical parameters of qPCR assay design, specificity analysis, data interpretation, and troubleshooting.
 This complete 62-page guide covers every aspect of probe-based qPCR assays.